nudtdengq/nudtdengq.github.io/index.md

 The page is privately shared by CPU 673-1 for academic information, which includes incoming conference information, past conference paper, and useful links.

-If you have any recommendations or suggestions, please feel free to contact me.
+If you have any recommendations or suggestions, please feel free to contact us.

 ### Conference in 2020